-We wanted to share with you an essay on The Freedom Programme by a talented graduate of the Freedom Programme in Fife: “Freedom – a basis to promote a better understanding of abuse”
+We wanted to share with you an essay on The Saje Programme by a talented graduate of the Saje Programme in Fife: “Saje – a basis to promote a better understanding of abuse”

 Don’t you get sick reading the paper?
 Too many ‘domestic abuse’ snippets.
 Yes snippets because, and unless someone dies, domestic abuse remains a snippet.
 It is an area too often looked into for the sole and only purpose of educative research.

 ‘Got my essay on domestic abuse.
 Dang here goes … I’d rather go out and party’

 How many health and social care students find domestic abuse on the agenda?
 It is a fact that minorities and subclasses become a part of studies.
 In these PC days … one could not afford to offend someone/anyone to then find themselves accused of discrimination.
 Imagine the shame of it… Perish the thought!
 We shall address each and every sub class there are and should we find time to add on a few more to our busy schedule then we shall!
 Oh the joy of proving to be such caring Universities/Colleges etc. Naturally and due to such a hectic educational calendar, we shall stick to the headlines only.
 Why not throw in something written by a ‘victim’ just to make it look a little more lively and well researched.
 Look what we dug out of the woodwork for you!
 Students!
 Get your teeth into that just before your tea break of course.
 We shall yet make professionals out of you (we hope).